ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ../vpc-public-app-private-backend/vpc-pubpriv-create-with-bastion.sh us-south-1 ssh_key tst default resources.sh @shared/cloud-config.yaml @shared/cloud-config.yaml ubuntu-18.04-amd64
 ```
 {:pre}
-- ssh_key is one of the keys output from the `ibmcloud is keys` command
-- tst is the common prefix to all resources and the name of the vpc, keep this lower case and a valid dns name
-- ubuntu-18.04-amd64 one of the VSI images from the `ibmcloud is images` command, the scripts are expecting ubuntu
-- shared/cloud-config.yaml is the cloud-init file
-- resources.sh is the output of a successful build

 After the command is complete examine the contents of resources.sh